wsgavin/osxinit/README.md

 ## `initialize.sh`

 `initialize.sh` will start the base install of tools and applications.
 Essentially this is homebrew doing the major lifting.
-At this time there is only one tool I cannot install via homebrew, `gvm`.

-## `setup.sh`

-`setup.sh` is a combination of environmental setups (e.g. copying dotfiles in the home directory) as well as some additional installations.
-At some point I may be able to combine `initialize.sh` and `setup.sh` in one script but I've kept them separate for now.
+There is also a combination of environmental setups (e.g. copying dotfiles in the home directory) as well as some additional installations.

 ## `osx.sh`

 `osx.sh` sets up some OS X specifics (e.g. Terminal defaults, Dock adjustments) that I prefer.

 ## Let's get started...

-**N.B.** When running scripts you will not have to start with any `sudu` commands.
-They are embedded in the script when needed.

 To run these scripts the OS X box will need to need to meet a few requirements.